carbon-design-system/carbon-platform/docs/services-logging.md

 Logs a debugging message.
 This includes things like important function entry/exit, the size of a list obtained from a remote source, the results after filtering an input set, etc.

-> NOTE: Debug messaging is enabled in local and test environments, but not in the production
+> NOTE: Debug messaging is enabled in the DEV run mode, but not in the PROD run mode.
+It is safe and
-> environment.
-It is safe an acceptable to leave debug statements in code, where appropriate, unlike
+> acceptable to leave debug statements in code, where appropriate, unlike `console.log` statements,
-> `console.log` statements, which would typically be removed from production code.
+> which would typically be removed from production code.

 **Examples**